clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### It's all about the clustering

-- read replicas, but typically one master node (ie master-slaves)
+- read replicas, but typically one leader node
+  - ie leaders-followers, master-slave in older literature

 - data size grows, and we can only vertically scale so much
   - then you have to shard